 In many parts of the country, and even the world, the food truck industry is booming.
 How do we know?
 Because our network of food trucks, carts, and trailers has grown to 10,397 (as of the publish date), and counting.
 We’ve also helped hundreds of trucks book public and private events, and know that a successful truck can make an average of $240,000-$290,000 a year in gross revenue.
 Well run food truck operations in major cities can make more than $500,000 dollars a year.

-If you’re in the market for a food truck, or just tossing around the idea, your main question is likely, “How much does a food truck cost?”
-Great question.
-It’s one that we get every single day from the many entrepreneurs that want to make their culinary and business dreams a reality.
+If you’re looking to start a food truck business, or just tossing around the idea, your first question is probably focused on price and cost.
+It’s a question that we get every single day from the many entrepreneurs that want to make their culinary and business dreams a reality.

-Through our nearly a decade of experience in the food truck industry, we know that each choice has certain costs (including hidden costs), risks, and pros and cons.
-Consider each choice carefully, because the decisions you make when you buy and build a food truck will affect your business for as long as it exists.
+Through our nearly a decade of experience in the food truck industry, we know that you should consider each choice carefully, because the decisions you make when you buy and build a food truck will affect your business for as long as it exists.
+Continue reading to discover the hidden and real costs, risks, and pros and cons of each choice mentioned above.

 You can buy a used, as-is food truck, which means that you get the truck and equipment in the condition that it’s in.
 It’s like buying a home that’s a fixer-upper.